-In 2010, Congress passed the Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act), which amended TILA by expanding the coverage of HOEPA to include purchase-money mortgages (the mortgage you used to buy your home) and open-end credit plans, like HELOCs.
+In 2010, Congress passed the Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act).
+This law amended TILA by expanding the coverage of HOEPA to include purchase-money mortgages (the mortgage you used to buy your home) and open-end credit plans, like HELOCs.